 How to become a hacker

 Despite what you might think, not all computer hackers are bad.
-In fact, some companies even hire people to hack into their computer networks to expose weaknesses, vulnerabilities and security holes.
+Some companies hire people to hack into their computer networks to expose weaknesses, vulnerabilities and security holes.
 This is considered "ethical hacking," and you can make a career out of it if you're good at it.
 Here's everything you need to know to become a hacker.

 What you do in this career depends entirely which kind of hacker you are.
 If you're a hacker who's an information security analyst, your day-to-day tasks might include: